theupdateframework/taps/tap4.md

 ## Searching for Targets on Multiple Repositories

-Figure 1 gives an example of an ordered list of mappings for the file foo.tgz.
+Figure 1 gives an example of an ordered list of mappings for the file foo-1.0.tgz.
 To complete a search using the assignment mechanism, a TUF client will follow these steps: